Update on COVID-19 restrictions on travel

-All travellers must take a diagnostic test 72 hours prior to international travel and receive a negative result for COVID-19 to present with the Electronic Affidavit.
+All travellers must take a diagnostic test for COVID-19 72 hours prior to international travel and receive a negative result to submit with the Electronic Affidavit.

 Those who test negative upon arrival, must comply with mandatory isolation for seven days at the address reported for this purpose in their electronic affidavit.

 Mandatory isolation will only be completed with a second negative test carried out seven days after landing.

 The cost of PCR test upon arrival and PCR test for genomic sequencing must be borne by the person entering the country.

 Exceptions to the quarantine requirement (introduced by Administrative Decisions 2252/20 and 932/2021) will remain in place for:

 Other requirements relate to special traveller insurance for non-resident foreign nationals, the use of the CUIDAR app for Argentinian nationals or residents or for foreign nationals, the requirements of local destination jurisdictions in Argentina and the strict control of these measures by local jurisdictions.

 The national health authority may adapt the requirements to the evolving epidemiological situation.

 The suspension of consular visa applications remains in force until 1 November 2021.
 Argentine Consulates abroad are only authorised to issue transitory or temporary visas with a special authorisation from the National Directorate of Migrations.

 German Capoulat, Partner, Funes de Rioja & Asociados